Induced Riemannian structures on null hypersurfaces: Geometry of null hypersurfaces

-In this section we review some facts about lightlike hypersurfaces to fix notations (see \cite{DuggaBejan1996} for details).
+We review some facts about null hypersurfaces to fix notations (see \cite{DuggaBejan1996} for details).

-Given $(M,g)$ a $n$-dimensional time-orientable Lorentzian manifold and $L$ a lightlike hypersurface, we can choose a lightlike vector field $\xi \in\mathfrak{X}(L)$.
-A \emph{screen distribution} $SL$ is a complementary distribution in $TL$ to $\xi$ and the \emph{transverse distribution} is the unique lightlike one-dimensional distribution orthogonal to $SL$ not contained in $TL$.
-Being $M$ time-orientable, there is a lightlike vector field $N$ over $L$ which generates the transverse distribution and it can be normalized so that $g(N,\xi)=1$.
+Given $(M,g)$ a $n$-dimensional time-orientable Lorentzian manifold and $L$ a null hypersurface, we can choose a null vector field $\xi\in\mathfrak{X}(L)$.
+A \emph{screen distribution} $\mathcal{S}$ is a complementary distribution in $TL$ to $\xi$ and the \emph{transverse distribution} is the unique one-dimensional null distribution orthogonal to $\mathcal{S}$ not contained in $TL$.
+Being $M$ time-orientable, there is a null vector field $N$ over $L$ which generates the transverse distribution and it can be normalized so that $g(N,\xi)=1$.
+It is called \emph{null transverse vector field}.

-We usually denote by $U,V,W$ vector fields in $L$ and $X,Y,Z$ vector fields in $SL$.
+We usually denote by $U,V,W$ vector fields in $L$ and $X,Y,Z$ vector fields in $\mathcal{S}$.
 If $U,V\in\mathfrak{X}(L)$, the vector fields $\nabla_{U}V$ and $\nabla_{U}N$ can be decomposed in the following way.